rdfostrich/article-jws2018-ostrich/content/storage.md

 To cope with this, we propose to only store the elements where their counts are larger than a certain threshold.
 Elements that are not stored will have to be counted during lookup time.
-This is however not a problem for reasonably low thresholds, because as mentioned in [](#fundamentals), we can efficiently limit the iteration scope in our indexes, so that triple patterns for which only a limited number of matches exist, iteration, and therefore the counts, can happen efficiently.
+This is however not a problem for reasonably low thresholds, because as mentioned in [](#addition-deletion-counts), We can efficiently limit the iteration scope in our indexes, so that for triple patterns for which only a limited number of matches exist, iteration, and therefore the counts, can happen efficiently.
-The count treshold introduces a trade-off between the storage requirements and the required triple counting during lookups.
+The count threshold introduces a trade-off between the storage requirements and the required triple counting during lookups.

-{:.todo}
-should we also mention how we calc this in the ingestion algo's? impl detail?

 ### Deletion Counts
 {:#deletion counts}

-As mentioned in [](#delta-storage), each deletion is annotated with its relative position in the deletions for that version.
+As mentioned in [](#delta-storage), each deletion is annotated with its relative position in all deletions for that version.
 We can exploit this information to perform deletion counting for any triple pattern and version.
 This can be done by looking up the largest possible triple for the given triple pattern in the deletions tree, which can be done in logarithmic time.
-If this doesn't result in a match, we follow the backward link to the element before that one in the tree.
+If this doesn't result in a match, we follow backward links to the elements before that one in the tree.
 In this value, the position of the deletion in all deletions for the given value is available.
 Because we have queried the largest possible triple for that triple pattern in the given version, this will be the last deletion in the list, so its position corresponds to the total number of deletions in that case.